 Another issue that complicates the evaluation of muscle relaxants is that many of the available studies are old and don't meet current standards for quality research.
 And because many of the muscle relaxants are older drugs that are available as generic medicines, there is little incentive for drug manufacturers to sponsor new studies.
 The result is that despite the widespread use of muscle relaxant drugs, the evidence among several drugs is sparse or inadequate for consumers or their doctors to compare benefits and harms.

 There are nine muscle relaxants available in tablets or capsules.
-As you can see in Table 1, on page 5, all but a few are available in generic forms.
+As you can see in Table 1 all but a few are available in generic forms.
 A few are available in combination with aspirin, codeine, and/or caffeine.

 Muscle relaxants are just one of the many types of medications that can be used to treat spasticity or spasms.
 Other medications that are sometimes used as muscle relaxants but don't carry FDA approval for this purpose include benzodiazepines, such as diazepam (Valium and generics), and botulinum toxin (Botox).
 Analgesics, such as acetaminophen and NSAIDs, are considered first line therapy for muscle spasms, and they may help relieve the pain associated with spasticity.
 Opioids, 4 such as codeine and morphine, are used as a last resort for treating these conditions because they can have dangerous side effects.
 Quinine has been used for treatment of muscle cramps, but you should be aware that the drug's labeling warns against this use because the medicine can have serious and life-threatening side effects.